rgil90/assessment-backend/README.md

 # Blue Bite Assessment

+# FOR SUBMISSION DOCUMENTATION, PLEASE REFER TO THE SUBMISSION_DOCUMENTATION.md

 ## Introduction

 This repo includes a stub Django project.
 We would like you to extend this project by adding three